rancher-sandbox/cluster-api-provider-harvester/README.md

-export HARVESTER_ENDPOINT=x.x.x.x # Harvester Clusters IP Adr. export NAMESPACE=example-rk # Namespace where the cluster will be created. export KUBERNETES_VERSION=v1.26.6 # Kubernetes Version export SSH_KEYPAIR=<public-key-name> # should exist in Harvester prior to applying manifest export VM_IMAGE_NAME=default/jammy-server-cloudimg-amd64.img # Should have the format <NAMESPACE>/<NAME> for an image that exists on Harvester export CONTROL_PLANE_MACHINE_COUNT=3 export WORKER_MACHINE_COUNT=2 export VM_DISK_SIZE=40Gi # Put here the desired disk size export RANCHER_TURTLES_LABEL='' # This is used if you are using Rancher CAPI Extension (Turtles) to import the cluster automatically. export VM_NETWORK=default/untagged # change here according to your Harvester available VM Networks export HARVESTER_KUBECONFIG_B64=XXXYYY #Full Harvester's kubeconfig encoded in Base64.
-You can use: cat kubeconfig.yaml | base64 export CLOUD_CONFIG_KUBECONFIG_B64=ZZZZAAA # Kubeconfig generated for the Cloud Provider: https://docs.harvesterhci.io/v1.3/rancher/cloud-provider#deploying-to-the-rke2-custom-cluster-experimental
+export HARVESTER_ENDPOINT=x.x.x.x # Harvester Clusters IP Adr. export NAMESPACE=example-rk # Namespace where the cluster will be created. export KUBERNETES_VERSION=v1.26.6 # Kubernetes Version export SSH_KEYPAIR=<public-key-name> # should exist in Harvester prior to applying manifest.
+Should have the format <TARGET_HARVESTER_NAMESPACE>/<NAME>
+export VM_IMAGE_NAME=default/jammy-server-cloudimg-amd64.img # Should have the format <TARGET_HARVESTER_NAMESPACE>/<NAME> for an image that exists on Harvester export CONTROL_PLANE_MACHINE_COUNT=3 export WORKER_MACHINE_COUNT=2 export VM_DISK_SIZE=40Gi # Put here the desired disk size export RANCHER_TURTLES_LABEL='' # This is used if you are using Rancher CAPI Extension (Turtles) to import the cluster automatically. export VM_NETWORK=default/untagged # change here according to your Harvester available VM Networks.
+Should have the format <TARGET_HARVESTER_NAMESPACE>/<NAME>
+export HARVESTER_KUBECONFIG_B64=XXXYYY #Full Harvester's kubeconfig encoded in Base64.
+You can use: cat kubeconfig.yaml | base64
+export CLOUD_CONFIG_KUBECONFIG_B64=ZZZZAAA # Kubeconfig generated for the Cloud Provider: https://docs.harvesterhci.io/v1.3/rancher/cloud-provider#deploying-to-the-rke2-custom-cluster-experimental export IP_POOL_NAME=default # for the non-DHCP template, specify the IP pool for the Harvester load balancer.
+The IP pool must exist in Harvester prior to applying manifest export TARGET_HARVESTER_NAMESPACE=default # the namespace on the Harvester cluster where the VMs, load balancers etc. should be created
 ```

 NOTE: The `CLOUD_CONFIG_KUBECONFIG_B64` variable content should be the result of the script available [here](https://docs.harvesterhci.io/v1.3/rancher/cloud-provider#deploying-to-the-rke2-custom-cluster-experimental) -- meaning, the generated kubeconfig -- encoded in BASE64.

 Now, we can generate the YAML using the following command: